matatk/landmarks/README.md

     -   Various large internal code-quality improvements.
 -   2.0.5 - 5th of December 2016
     -   No user-facing changes.
-    -   Fix error in packaging (the new build system was not actually compressing the ZIP file, which different parts of the submission process for Chrome and Firefox didn't like---oops!)
+    -   Fix error in packaging (the new build system was not actually compressing the ZIP file, which different parts of the submission process for Chrome and Firefox didn't like&mdash;oops!)
     -   Add more code robustosity checks with ESLint.
 -   2.0.4 - 4th of December 2016
     -   Clean up the appearance of the pop-up.